12th February, 2026 Posted by Ankush Agrawal

 Commonly referenced standards:

-Status: Mandatory for North America UL compliance is required for EV components exported to the US and Canada, particularly for:
+Status: Mandatory for North America.
+UL compliance is required for EV components exported to the US and Canada, particularly for:

 RoHS restricts hazardous substances in electronic assemblies and is mandatory for both Indian and export markets.